 - Horses are great climbers: The horses in Skyrim are expert climbers, they can climb up mountains that you can't on foot.
 (Maybe they were mountain goats in another life?)
-You can mash jump to climb even steeper mountains and cliffs, just be careful not to fall, because if your horse dies, it won't come back.
+You can mash jump to climb even steeper mountains and cliffs, but watch your step!
+As mentioned before, if your horse dies, it's gone for good.

 - Fast travel while over encumbered: You can fast travel while over encumbered while on a horse.